morethanmachines/project-harmony/specifications/readme.md

 # Specifications

-The specifications that descibe various data used across the spray diary environment are described here.
+The specifications that describe the various data used to record agrochemical information are held in this folder.

 The specifications are currently under development and will change frequently.